 09 of 10

 Nicole Gibbons, an Oprah-vetted interior designer and a co-founder of paint label Clare, suggests one of the paint shades from her collection: No Filter.
 It is a beautiful light neutral with a gorgeous warm undertone.
 It's lighter in color, so it can be used in smaller spaces without making them look cramped or dingy.

 10 of 10

 Sue Wadden, the color trend expert at Sherwin-Williams, suggests a taupe color called Moth Wing.
-"The paint is a warm and grayish taupe that fits right in with the emerging desert modern style.
+"The paint is a warm and grayish taupe that fits right in with the emerging desert modern aesthetic.
 It is the perfect neutral backdrop for natural accents like leather, wool, and wood."
 Quite a few colors will look nice against Moth Wing, so try experimenting with everything from earth tones to light neutrals when decorating.